 Joovy Nook Review — at a glance

 The biggest pros: A swing-open tray, you guys!!
-I’ve been saying someone should do this for years… And the Nook is VERY portable.
+I was saying someone should do this for years before anyone did… And the Nook is VERY portable.

 The biggest cons: Lots of nooks and crannies for food to find its way into — and that some users find hard to clean — and a seat that’s fixed at a slight recline (i.e., you can’t adjust the incline on the seat at all).